 These funds will support the necessary processes; public and agency outreach and engagement; scientific, financial, and technical analysis; and strategic planning to support development of MCAs for potential advance mitigation for the Resilient SR 37 Corridor Program.
+The RCIS will support implementation of the Regional Advance Mitigation Planning (RAMP) program (OWP 1616) for the Bay Area.
 This effort also directly supports the goals and identified Implementation Plan elements of MTC's Plan Bay Area 2040 and 2050.